Stories

 I invited her over to Boyce's for movie night.
 We were watching Lawrence of Arabia, which I billed as a Very Romantic Movie.
 By that, I meant the romance of the desert, the romance of a good story.
 She asked me if the romance was between one of the characters and his camel or something because she hadn't seen one female in the movie.

 The movie worked, too.
 From that day on, we spent every day together.
-Kady was my reason for getting my life together and she brought fun back into my life.
+Kimberly was my reason for getting my life together.
+She brought fun back into my life.
 I was in love.
 Everyone knew it.

-I proposed, but not until I talked to Bill.
-He did not question but gave sound advice.
+When I talked to Bill, he did not question but gave sound advice.
 Not once did he indicate that the match was wrong.
 Others were unconvinced.
 My buddies held an intervention.
 They asked me to come over to Boyce's house, where they sat in a semicircle around me and questioned my intentions, sanity, and future.
 Our pastor, Bill's best friend, refused to do the ceremony.
-His religion gave him a long list of issues that said we shouldn't be together - divorce, a child by the first marriage, the age difference, her age, the Army.
+His religion gave him a long list of issues that said we shouldn't be together - my divorce, a child by my first marriage, our age difference, her age, the Army.

 I stood my ground.
 We stood our ground.

 We were married in the Division Main Chapel on Ft.
 Bragg on 6 December 1981.
 My battalion chaplain performed the service wearing a shiny brown leisure suit and a big wooden cross instead of his uniform.
 Brett Niles and Mitch Pigg attended.
-The reception was Kim, Brett, and me at Godfather's Pizza.
+Kim, Brett, and I had the Reception at Godfather's Pizza.
 The ceremony continued with her Aunt Barbara and Uncle Luke in Raleigh, with a cake Barbara had made for us.
-For a honeymoon, we went to her mom and dad's in Birmingham for her furniture for our thread-bare apartment.
+For a honeymoon, we went to her mom and dad's in Birmingham for her furniture for our bare apartment.

 We started our life together at Cambridge Arms Apartments on Yadkin Road with her bedroom furniture, a broken recliner, and a borrowed TV set.

 Before long, she knew the UPS man and the postman by name as she ordered things we needed.
+Her attitude was, "Get it now; pay for it later."
 She knew how to operate without me; I was gone for almost half of 1982.
+She built a life for us.

 I knew I was the luckiest guy in the world.

-She gave me Jonathon nine months and two days after the wedding, then I left again.
+She gave me Jonathon nine months and two days after the wedding.
 She delivered Elise when I was in Turkey, traveling to Izmir and then back, with a three-year-old and a baby to spend the summer with me.

 She has followed me to Turkey, England, and around the country with no complaints and kept me laughing and happy the whole way.
 She never held the missed birthdays, anniversaries, or holidays against me or the Army.